adobe/aepsdk-edgebridge-ios/Documentation/getting-started.md

 The AEP Edge Bridge mobile extension provides seamless routing of data to the Adobe Experience Platform Edge Network for existing SDK implementations.
 For applications which already make use of the [MobileCore.trackAction](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/mobile-core-api-reference#trackaction) and/or [MobileCore.trackState](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/mobile-core-api-reference#trackstate) APIs to send data to Adobe Analytics, this extension will automatically route those API calls to the Edge Network, making the data available for mapping to a user's XDM schema using the [Data Prep for Data Collection](https://experienceleague.adobe.com/docs/experience-platform/data-prep/home.html).

 > **Note**
 > It is recommended to send well formatted XDM data directly from an application using the [Edge.sendEvent](https://aep-sdks.gitbook.io/docs/foundation-extensions/experience-platform-extension/edge-network-api-reference#sendevent) API instead of using the `trackState` and `trackAction` APIs with the Edge Bridge extension.
-However, in cases where it is not feasable to refactor the application, the Edge Bridge extension is available as a drop-in solution to send `trackState` and `trackAction` data to the Edge Network.
+However, in cases where it is not feasible to refactor the application, the Edge Bridge extension is available as a drop-in solution to send `trackState` and `trackAction` data to the Edge Network.
 >
->  For new implemetations of the SDK, it it highly recommeneded to send XDM data directly using the [Edge.sendEvent](https://aep-sdks.gitbook.io/docs/foundation-extensions/experience-platform-extension/edge-network-api-reference#sendevent) API.
+>  For new implementations of the SDK, it it highly recommended to send XDM data directly using the [Edge.sendEvent](https://aep-sdks.gitbook.io/docs/foundation-extensions/experience-platform-extension/edge-network-api-reference#sendevent) API.
 >

 ## Before starting